Lin912/Conflux/README.md

 # The Conflux
-An openchannel Code for simulate the dynamic characterics of tethered Rigids.
+An openchannel Code for simulate the dynamic characteric of tethered Rigids.

 ## PART 1 <Tethra(Nowdays Released Version->5.2)>
 For Linux Server paltfoam we release the Tethra5.2 which used for simulate the dynamic behaivor of Cable & Underwater chians & Marine risers.